Montana-Media-Arts/webDesignFall2024/_docs/topic-11/01-box-size/04-page.md

 Setting the `min-width: ` and/or `min-height: ` properties ensures a content box will never be too small.

-Likewise, setting the `max-width: ` and/or `max-height: ` properties ensures that a box that is intended to display a small amount of information never gets too big.
+Likewise, setting the `max-width: ` and/or `max-height: ` properties ensure that a box that is intended to display a small amount of information never gets too big.

 <div class="codepen-embed">
   <p data-height="400" data-theme-id="30567" data-slug-hash="BazrXmo" data-default-tab="css,result" data-user="retrog4m3r" data-embed-version="2" data-pen-title="Box Models, Pt.
 4" class="codepen"></p>